-- High-Angle Rescue Team -- The fire service and OCPS cooperate to form a high-angle rescue team. - Water Rescue Team -- OCPS maintains a Water Rescue Team for bay, beach, and swift water (river & flood) operations. - Wild land Fire Support Team -- OCPS through mutual aid and local fire districts maintains a cadre of certified Basic Wild land Firefighters to provide medical and communications support to wild land firefighting operations. - Crisis Awareness & Referral in Emergencies (CARE) Team -- OCPS maintains a team of OCPS personnel trained to assist victims to cope with the negative impact of disasters. - Sheriff's Dive Team - Okaloosa County Community Emergency Response Team (CERT) - Okaloosa County in cooperation with district fire departments and the North Okaloosa CERT have trained over 1000 county citizens in the FEMA CERT program.
-The teams are coordinated through

-Okaloosa County Emergency Management and are self sufficient.
+- High-Angle Rescue Team -- The fire service and OCPS cooperate to form a high-angle rescue team. - Water Rescue Team -- OCPS maintains a Water Rescue Team for bay, beach, and swift water (river & flood) operations. - Wild land Fire Support Team -- OCPS through mutual aid and local fire districts maintains a cadre of certified Basic Wild land Firefighters to provide medical and communications support to wild land firefighting operations. - Crisis Awareness & Referral in Emergencies (CARE) Team -- OCPS maintains a team of OCPS personnel trained to assist victims to cope with the negative impact of disasters. - Sheriff's Dive Team full scope of Sheriff's office operations - Okaloosa County Community Emergency Response Team (CERT) - Okaloosa County CERT in cooperation with district fire have trained county citizens in the FEMA CERT program.
+The teams are coordinated through Okaloosa County Emergency Management and are selfsufficient.
 Teams are neighborhood based and after a disaster event form up and perform disaster assistance within the guidelines of their training.

-- Okaloosa Special Operations Team -- This is the hazardous materials and technical rescue team, formed by the signatories to the Automatic Aid Agreement and sponsored by the Okaloosa County Fire/Rescue Organization. - Sheriff's Marine Unit The Marine Unit's routine mission is law enforcement inshore and on Choctawhatchee Bay.
+- Sheriff's Marine Unit The Marine Unit's routine mission is law enforcement inshore and on Choctawhatchee Bay.
 They have deployed with great success during river floods to participate in search & rescue and security patrols. - Sheriff's Special Response Team -- This team is specially trained for situations involving barricaded suspects, hostage situations, etc. They have also been deployed to support special security missions in disaster areas and to assist with search and rescue. - Local Mitigation Strategy Committee The committee holds regular meeting on a quarterly basis.
 They discuss mitigation objectives, as well as current and future projects.
 The committee will review identified mitigation opportunities in post disaster actions and act upon feasible opportunities.
 The committee is chaired by the Growth Management Director of Okaloosa County (See Annex B).